RosettaCommons/demos/public/spin_labels/README.md

 entirely self contained, but you might enjoy working through them in the order given below.

+*NOTE* R1A.params is provided but it is now part of the database, so you don't need to pass it.

 Step1: create_mtssl_mutant

 The standard fixed backbone design protocol can be used.
 The mtssl parameter